Mike D and Andy Samberg interview

 Rock for Kids auction

-Go to their website to purchase tickets, or if you are unable to attend tomorrow's event, you can register online now (before 6:00pm CST) in order to bid by proxy.
-And feel free to make a donation, too!
+Visit the organization's website to purchase tickets, or if you are unable to attend tomorrow's event, you can register online now (before 6:00 pm CST) in order to bid by proxy.
+And feel free to make a donation too!

 Live Earth CD/DVD release date changed